 Flower and gift shops can also shift their businesses online by developing a dedicated app for on-demand gift and flower delivery.
 Using on-demand gift delivery apps, users can surprise their loved ones with flowers and gifts in no time.
 They can schedule a preferred delivery time slot and get gifts at the doorstep.

 - Logistics and Transportation

-On-demand delivery apps can be built for transportation and logistics service providers to deliver packages from one place to another.
+On-demand delivery apps are built for transportation and logistics service providers to deliver packages from one place to another.
 Such applications allow customers to transfer parcels anytime and anywhere.
 Examples of on-demand parcel delivery are Uber Freight and Uber Deliver.

-Moving businesses online and building an on-demand delivery app can seem easier, but you need to consider several factors before doing that.
+Moving businesses online and building an on-demand delivery app can seem more manageable, but you need to consider several factors before doing that.
 You will have to think about your current customers and prepare a strategy to retain and gain new users.

-Therefore, we have explained key performance indicators (KPIs) that every business should consider to launch the on-demand delivery app successfully.
+Therefore, we have explained key performance indicators (KPIs) that every business should consider to successfully launch the on-demand delivery app.

 While developing an on-demand delivery app, you need to consider the following factors: